Scotland County, North Carolina Demographics 2026

 Economy, Income & Housing

 The median household income in Scotland County is $43,500.
 This is 38% lower than the state median of $69,904.
-Compared to the national median of $78,538, household income here is 45% lower.
+It is also 45% lower than the national median of $78,538.
 The poverty rate stands at 26.6%.
 This is 102% higher than the state poverty rate of 13.2%.
 With more than one in five residents living below the poverty line, economic hardship is a significant challenge for the community.
 The unemployment rate is 10.1%.
 This is 109% higher than the state rate of 4.8%.
 The median home value is $109,900.
 Housing costs are 58% lower than the state median of $259,400.
 With a home-value-to-income ratio of just 2.5x, Scotland County is one of the most affordable housing markets in the area.
 58.9% of occupied housing units are owner-occupied.
 This homeownership rate is 11% lower than the state average of 66.4%.

 Race & Ethnicity